 One of the biggest complaints against programs such as P90X or Insanity is that the workouts are too long.
 Some stretch to forty-five to fifty minutes, and if you add cooldown, they start to edge one hour.
 The problem with that is that you might think that one hour is too much to give to exercise on those days when you have pressing issues, and you give it up ultimately.

 However, it’s hard to argue with twenty or twenty-five minutes.
 That is why programs such as P90X3, T-25, or Transform:20 have appeared.
 Morning Meltdown 100 is no different: the workouts are twenty to thirty minutes in length (including warm-up and cool down), except for workout #100, which is 53 minutes long.

 By packing super-high intensity in just twenty minutes a day, you can get great results.
-It’s far better to put hard work for twenty minutes a day, every day, for one hundred days, than one hour a few times a week.
-The power of consistency is paramount in this context.
+It’s far better to put in hard work for twenty minutes a day, every day, for one hundred days than one hour a few times a week.
+The power of consistency and intensity combined is paramount in this context.